My love swears I snore like a bear

 Lavender tied with a bow

-Farmers whistling an old tune
+Farmers whistling this old tune

-Underneath the Harvest Moon
+Underneath a Harvest Moon

 Explorers who first reached the Nile